British Rail Class 31: Network Rail

 Network Rail operated a fleet of four Class 31 locomotives – 31105, 31233, 31285, and 31465 – to haul test trains around the network.
 The locomotives were purchased from Fragonset Railways, and overhauled at its Derby workshops.
 They were repainted in Network Rail's then new all-over yellow livery.
 31285 and 31465 were offered for sale by tender in July 2015, and 31233 and 31105 in August 2018.

 Prior to operating its own locomotives, Network Rail's predecessor, Railtrack, had hired two Class 31 locomotives from Fragonset.
 These two locomotives, 31190 and 31601, were repainted in Railtrack's blue and lime green livery.
 With the overhaul and entry into service of Network Rail's own locomotives, these two engines were returned to Fragonset.
 (They are now owned by British American Railway Services, based at Washwood Heath in Birmingham.)

 Locomotive 31106, formerly Spalding Town, is privately owned by Howard Johnston, and after a period of lease to Fragonset, FM Rail, and RVEL which included extensive main line running for 11 years, including working as far north as Oban in Scotland, is based at the Weardale Railway.
 After inspection, it was successfully started on 17 October 2017 and moved under its own power for the first time in four years.
-Johnston purchased three more of the class from EWS, but they acquired new owners; 31107 (scrapped by C F Booth at Rotherham in May 2009, following a staged collision with a Renault Espace on a level crossing during Top Gear Series 9, Episode 5 in 2006), 31289 (preserved at the Northampton & Lamport Railway), and 31301 (scrapped).
+Johnston purchased three more of the class from EWS, but they acquired new owners; 31107 (scrapped by C F Booth at Rotherham in May 2009, following a staged collision with a Renault Espace on a level crossing during Top Gear Series 9, Episode 5 in 2006 to demonstrate the danger of trying to beat a train at a crossing), 31289 (preserved at the Northampton and Lamport Railway), and 31301 (scrapped).

 The last active Network Rail Class 31 was 31233, with it operating its last test trains in March 2017.

-In August 2018 Network Rail offered its final two Class 31s (31105 and 31233) for sale; both were purchased for preservation.
+In August 2018, Network Rail offered its final two Class 31s (31105 and 31233) for sale; both were purchased for preservation at Mangapps Railway Museum in Essex.

 Preservation

 Currently preserved

-31 members of the class have survived into preservation.
+36 members of the class have survived into preservation.
 This number includes both the first and last produced (31018 and 31327, respectively).
 There were a further 10 which have subsequently been scrapped.

-Note: * = "skinheads"

 Preserved then scrapped

 In addition, the following locomotives were previously preserved, but have since been scrapped.